matthewjkang/TITANIC/README.md

-The titanic was very cool.
+The titanic
-most men died and most women survived most kids died, but its okay i guess because they were poor kids
+most men died and most women survived most kids died, but they were poor kids

-they really made a movie about this bullshit